yapshinn/moe-kuochuansec/_departments/English/Programmes.md

 **Applied Elective Module (AEM)**

-<iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQNQt6nNMQ0hVUTkvlquvm8A7ipzpF5yqVzUpXOk0R5uJi7Kj5oBHWy2e2d0VYQxI6Eku7QEeeKeAXs/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQNQt6nNMQ0hVUTkvlquvm8A7ipzpF5yqVzUpXOk0R5uJi7Kj5oBHWy2e2d0VYQxI6Eku7QEeeKeAXs/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true"></iframe>

 As part of the school’s ALP in Media Literacy, selected Sec 3 students will have the opportunity to participate in the highly-sought after Advanced Elective Modules (AEMs) at Ngee Ann Polytechnic as well as visits to radio stations for students to have a first-hand experience of understanding how information is gathered and presented.&nbsp;Every year since 2015,&nbsp; Sec 3 students will have a chance to be radio deejays during a 4 day AEM known as The Radio Experience where the module is taught by current Ngee Ann Polytechnic lecturers or current deejays/celebrities.